 Brighter than other earth tones, mustard yellow is a great way to liven up your space without it being overwhelming.
 When used sparingly and strategically as an accent, it can be quite eye-catching.

 You can go big with an armchair, a large painting, bedsheets, or an accent wall.
 Window coverings offer just the right amount of pop you are looking for.
-Norman®’s roller shades, honeycomb shades, and aluminum blinds are a great way to add fun and fresh colors to your décor, from muted mustards to vibrant lime greens, in an assortment of materials, patterns, and opacities.
+Norman®’s roller shades and honeycomb shades are a great way to add fun and fresh colors to your décor, from muted mustards to vibrant lime greens, in an assortment of materials, patterns, and opacities.

 These three earth tones are the ones that are most accessible and easy to incorporate.
 Other than these, terracotta orange is an interesting color to choose from for your home too.
 Like mustard yellow, it is best sprinkled throughout your home sparingly.
 As for adding these “fun” colors to window coverings, one might think they’re a bit too overpowering.
 However, you may select certain fabrics that have a “fun” colored highlight, such as a brown fabric with a beautiful orangish highlight.